 2. Compliments Spiritual Preparation

-I have seen unprepared Pastors make careless statements from the pulpit only to regret later.
-There are many things which could go wrong when preaching a sermon.
-A wrong scripture reference, an irrelevant illustration to name a few.
-Such mistakes can distract, dilute the message or even makes the congregation cold and unresponsive.
+I have seen unprepared Pastors make careless statements from the pulpit only to regret them later.
+There are many things that could go wrong when preaching a sermon.
+A wrong scripture reference, and an irrelevant illustration to name a few.
+Such mistakes can distract, dilute the message, or even makes the congregation cold and unresponsive.
 We cannot rule out mistakes completely.
 But prior preparation can minimize the risk.